-Bat Protection
+Bat Advice & Protection

 Bats are protected under the Agreement on the Conservation of Populations of European Bats (EUROBATS) which came into force in 1994.
 By signing up to this agreement, Guernsey has committed to protect bats through monitoring, legislation, education, conservation measures and international co-operation.
 Many European bats are under threat and some have even become extinct in certain countries.
 It is important we monitor our bats, to understand how we can help populations to thrive.